 The Best 2 Year Degree Programs for Medical Careers While some medical careers in healthcare require extensive schooling and additional training, others can be obtained after completing a two-year degree program.
 Two-year medical degree programs can often be pursued at community colleges, junior colleges, technical colleges and universities.
 Regardless of the program, learners can expect…

 What do you want to become?

-Career Overview: Psychiatric Aides care for patients who have developmental disabilities or mental illnesses
+Psychiatric Aide Job Description: Psychiatric Aides care for patients who have developmental disabilities or mental illnesses.

 Become a Psychiatric Aide

 A Psychiatric Aide deals directly with patients with developmental disabilities or mental illnesses, working as part of a healthcare team under the direction of Family Physicians and/or other staff members.
 These professionals help their patients to perform the necessary functions of daily life, monitor their behavior, transport them as needed and help them to participate in group activities.